An Open Question To All Health-Care-Is-A-Right Advocates

 Stomach cancer killed him in 1964.

 What follows is a short passage from his last novel Forever Flowing.
-It is one side of a brief dialogue spoken, in part, by the novel’s protagonist Ivan Grigoryevich, who has just been released from the Russian Gulag, after thirty years of imprisonment.
+It is one side of a brief dialogue spoken, in part, by the novel’s protagonist Ivan Grigoryevich, who after thirty years of imprisonment has just been released from the Russian Gulag.
 I quote it as a tribute to freedom, to be sure, but also as a tribute to the man who came to understand the philosophical roots of freedom — and that in a country where freedom was not allowed; in a country where philosophies and freedom were replaced by blind obedience and dogma.
 It’s important that people like Vasily Grossman are not forgotten.

-Please think of the following passage the next time you hear an environmentalist talk about more centralized government and more government ownership of land for the sake of “our endangered environment.”
+I’d like you to please think of the following passage the next time you hear, for example, an environmentalist talk about more centralized government and more government ownership of land for the sake of “our endangered environment.”

 Please think of it next time you see someone wearing a Che Guevara T-shirt (or necklace) in glorification of Che Guevara’s communistic ideals, or romanticizing communist Cuba and Castro for their healthcare system, or Chairman Mao with the blood of billions on his hands: